-To greatly reduce the chance of a fire you should:
+To greatly reduce the change of a fire you should:

-- Avoid running electrical cords under carpeting, where the cords can be stepped on and easily damaged. - Use surge protectors with their own built-in-fuse - Empty wastebaskets regularly - Follow all fire safety and prevention rules and policies - Do not overload electrical circuits and do not string extension cords over nails, under carpets or furniture, or in locations where they will wear. - Use only approved appliances - Do not operate appliances when you are not present and not operate appliances in closets or close to flammable materials - Keep doors to stairwells closed - Keep hallways clear of your belongings including shoes and boots - Do not hang items on the electrical conduit, or fire sprinkler systems - Flammable items such as stain, flammable cleaning solvents, butane, propane torches, gasoline, camping or cooking fuels, oil lamps, oil candles, are strictly prohibited. - If you use wall or door posters or hangings, they should be used sparingly.
-No more than 50% of the surface of any wall or exit door may be covered (this does not include furniture).
-This precaution eliminates excess combustible material which could cause fires to spread. - Overhead hangings of any kind including items hung from the ceiling, walls or pipes running horizontally with the ceiling are strictly prohibited.
-If an item is hung from a wall, the item must be completely touching that wall.
-This precaution prevents the possibility of materials falling down during a fire.
+- Avoid running electrical cords under carpeting, where the cords can be stepped on and easily damaged. - Use surge protectors with their own built-in-fuse - Empty wastebaskets regularly

+- Follow all fire safety and prevention rules and policies - Do not overload electrical circuits and do not string extension cords over nails, under carpets or furniture, or in locations where they will wear. - Use only approved appliances - Do not operate appliances when you are not present and not operate appliances in closets or close to flammable materials - Keep doors to stairwells closed - Keep hallways clear of your belongings including shoes and boots - Do not hang items on the electrical conduit, or fire sprinkler systems - Flammable items such as stain, flammable cleaning solvents, butane, propane torches, gasoline, camping or cooking fuels, oil lamps, oil candles, are strictly prohibited.